 Through the implant, sound is converted from acoustic energy into electrical energy.
 Normally, sound travels through three separate compartments of the ear: the outer ear, the middle ear, and the inner ear.
 A cochlear implant bypasses the outer ear and the middle ear to cause direct stimulation on the inner ear and transmission of this information to the brain.

-People who lose their hearing later in life are often great candidates with cochlear implants because they can correlate the signal emitted by from the implant to sounds they remember.
-With therapy, adults will be able to understand speech again.
+People who lose their hearing later in life are great candidates for cochlear implants because they can correlate the signal emitted by from the implant to sounds they remember.
+With therapy, adults should be able to understand speech again.

 Cochlear implant surgery is done at Miracle Mile Medical Group.
-The surgery lasts two to four hours.
+The surgery lasts about three to four hours.
 You are given general anesthesia before the procedure.

 Dr. Nazarian makes a cut behind the ear and opens the mastoid bone.